mstksg/inCode/copy/entries/heroku-precompile.md

     $ git push heroku master
     ~~~

-    If you have done everything right, this should be succesful!
+    If you have done everything right, this should be succesful.
+Hooray!

 5. Make sure your `web` process is running properly.
 You can do this by
     going to <https://dashboard.heroku.com/apps>, clicking on your app, and